 Example: I didn’t realize until recently that I was working in a toxic environment.
 I was so used to it that I believed it was normal.
 I’ve raised my concerns with my manager, yet nothing has changed except my health.
 While I truly enjoyed working with my team members, I must prioritize my well-being.
 The only solution for me to do this is to leave the company.

-Regardless of the position, job, or industry, family should be a priority for everybody.
+Regardless of the position, job, or industry, family, health, and well-being should be a priority for everybody.
 Once in a while, every employee faces circumstances that require them to take a step back from work and focus on personal matters.
-If your employer refuses to accommodate new work arrangements, such as flexible schedules, work from home, or compressed weeks, you should put your well-being first and quit.

 Example: My family is the most important thing to me, and I want to spend as much time as possible with them.
 My partner received an excellent opportunity to work in the office here.
 Unfortunately, my previous employer couldn’t accommodate new arrangements for me to work remotely, so I resigned.
 We’ve decided to relocate here and start a new chapter in our lives, professionally and personally.